r-goebel/Effects/README.md

 * Sparkle: sparkle in given or random color
 * ColorWipe: Pixels are switched on one after the other in the specified color.
 * RainbowCycle: Rainbow moving along the strips
+* RainbowCycleAll: Cycling through all colors but each pixel in same color
 * TheaterChase: including Rainbow option
 * Fire: based on [Fire2012 by Mark Kriegsman](https://github.com/FastLED/FastLED/blob/master/examples/Fire2012/Fire2012.ino)
 * MeteorRain